imhoffman/advent/2016/04/go/src/two/Readme.md

 By using the `-race` flag, the problem is empirically detected.
 My final solution uses a WaitGroup followed by a receiver loop through the buffered channel values until the channel is empty; perhaps there is a better way, like pushing and popping the jobs out of a ring pool or something...)

-That is,
+~~That is,~~ (this one is racy)
 ```go
 func checker ( s string, sum *int, group *sync.WaitGroup )
 ```
-rather than
+~~rather than~~ (this one is not)
 ```go
 func checker ( s string, c chan int, group *sync.WaitGroup )
 ```
 ~~In this way, I skip both the need to return a zero on the channel in the `sumcheck` if and the need to sum over the channel from main.~~
 (Again, false: goroutines cannot handle a race for a single address.
-I could add a separate, dedicated semafore channel [like on the Tour](https://tour.golang.org/concurrency/5) simply to report completion, but that introduces a thousand&mdash;one per job&mdash;seemingly unnecessary `select`s and comparisons.
+I could add a separate, dedicated semaphore channel [like on the Tour](https://tour.golang.org/concurrency/5) simply to report completion, but that introduces a thousand&mdash;one per job&mdash;seemingly unnecessary `select`s and comparisons.
 It seems like WaitGroup is better for this application...but I don't know how WaitGroup is signalling and testing...
-At any rate, this race bug in my code is "Nasty!" because the program runs without error or panic, yet returns an incorrect value.)
+At any rate, this race bug in my code is "Nasty!" because the program runs without error or panic, yet returns an incorrect value.
+The bad code even runs faster, which I guess is what you are supposed to do in a race.)

 The codes for synchronous channel, asynchronous channel, and no channel are `synchronous.go`, `chans.go`, and `asynchronous.go`, respectively.